chavacava/dfence/README.md

 ## Usage

+Constraint checking is the main functionality of **dFence**, its usage is the
+following:

 ```
-Usage of ./bin/dfence:
-  -log string
+Usage:
+  dfence policy check [package selector] [flags]

+Flags:
+  -h, --help            help for check
+      --policy string   path to dependencies policy file

+Global Flags:
-        log level: none, error, warn, info, debug (default "info")
+      --log string   log level: none, error, warn, info, debug (default "info")
-  -policy string
-        path to dependencies policy file
 ```

-`dfence` takes another parameter, the name of the packages to analyze.
-Here you can use `.` and `./...`
+**dFence** will perform the check on the package set defined by the _package selector_.
+Typically you will use `.` or `./...` to refer to the package defined in the current directory or to packages defined in the current directory and its subdirectories respectively.

 Examples: